scribe-org/Scribe-iOS/README.md

 ### • Word Annotation [`⇧`](#contents) <a id="word-annotation"></a>

-Scribe further annotates words in the preview bar to help users understand the context of what they're typing.
+Scribe further annotates words in the command bar to help users understand the context of what they're typing.
 Annotations are displayed once a user has typed a given word and pressed space or by pressing the `Scribe key` while it is selected.
 The hope is that annotation will help a user remember grammar rules even when not using Scribe.

 #### Nouns

-Scribe annotates nouns in the preview bar according to the following conventions:
+Scribe annotates nouns in the command bar according to the following conventions:

 - Feminine: colored red 🟥 and marked with (F)
 - Masculine: colored blue 🟦 and marked with (M)